-Professor of Architecture Associate Provost for Undergraduate Education
+Professor of Architecture Associate Provost for Undergraduate Education Director, University Center for Undergraduate Education

 Framework for Advising Undergraduate Students at Virginia Tech

 The Framework for Advising Undergraduate Students was developed and adopted in Spring 2000 as a result of the work of the University Task Force on Academic Advising and the Implementation Committee for the Report of the University Task Force on Academic Advising.
 This framework outlines the importance of student/advisor collaboration and is the foundation for advising undergraduate students at Virginia Tech.